vhakopian/visusearch/README.md

 # VisuSearch
-This project aims to build a tool extracting, processing and visualizing personnal Google search data.
+This project aims to build a tool for extracting, processing and visualizing personnal Google search data.

 ## Getting Started